Benmoshangsang/SOH-predict-2025/README.md

 # SOH Prediction and Component Detection for Lithium-ion Batteries

-This repository contains the source code for lithium-ion battery State-of-Health (SOH) prediction and component (e.g., bolt) detection based on a customized deep learning pipeline.
+This repository contains the source code for lithium-ion battery State-of-Health (SOH) prediction based on a customized deep learning pipeline.
 The implementation uses Python 3.11.5 and TensorFlow.

 ## Project Structure